lsst/obs_base/doc/lsst.obs.base/creating-an-obs-package.rst

     EXAMPLE_FILTER_DEFINITIONS = FilterDefinitionCollection(
         FilterDefinition(physical_filter="example g filter",
-                         abstract_filter="g",
+                         band="g",
                          lambdaEff=432),
         FilterDefinition(physical_filter="example z filter",
-                         abstract_filter="z",
+                         band="z",
                          lambdaEff=1234),
     )

 See the `FilterDefinition` docs for the various components that go into defining a filter.
 Note that the ``physical_filter`` name should match the exact filter name used in that observatory's metadata.

 .. _formatter: